Len4i/pizza-store/README.md

 ### Logger
 Using 2 loggers:
 1. standard slog in json format for the app logs
-2. slog based logger for http requests with middleware that enriches log with http request data
+2. slog based logger for http requests with middleware that enriches log with http request data _http logger servers the only puprose to align loggin format for access logs, so that it can be collected same way as an app logs_